candimods/FiveEMS_Premium/README.md

 # FiveEMS Premium beta 1.9.02 ReadMe
+# We now have  FiveEMS for  ESX and NON ESX versions

 for Premium Only
 This is an Expansive mod meant to bring realisim to EMS Roleplay.
 Thanks to the contributing devs without you this mod would not be possible.